lukso-network/network-genesis-deposit-contract/README.md

 function supportsInterface(bytes4 interfaceId) external pure returns (bool);
 ```

 The `supportsInterface` is required by the ERC165 standard.
-It checks if a given interface ID is either the interface ID for ERC165 or the interface ID for the IDepositContract
+It checks if a given interface ID is either the interface ID for ERC165 or the interface ID for the `IDepositContract` interface.
+The interfaceId represent the interfaceId of the ETH2 deposit contract to keep all ETH2 deposit tools compatible.

 ### `deposit_count` public state variable